eloyrobillard/rust-deps-bookkeeping/ownership.md

 The 2 most characteristic features of Rust's compiler are its Move semantics and borrow checker, which together constitute a model of ownership guaranteeing memory safety.
 In practice this means a few things:

 1. whatever you do with a pointer in Rust, it will never be null or point to an incorrect memory location.
-   1. This is completely irrelevant to anyone programming in a garbage-collected language, and so completely irrelevant to us Web devs.
+   > This is completely irrelevant to anyone programming in a garbage-collected language, and so completely irrelevant to us Web devs.
+   >
-2. a single variable cannot be mutated from several place at once
+2. a single variable cannot be mutated from several places at once

-The second item is extremely useful, because it means the following code can never occur:
+The second item is extremely helpful, because it means the following code can never occur:

 ```javascript
 const array = [0]